-Accommodation in Japan is expensive, and follows a distinct trend: the larger the city, the fiercer the competition, and the smaller the living quarters.
+Accommodation in Japan is expensive and follows a distinct trend: the larger the city, the fiercer the competition and the smaller the living quarters.
 Finding appropriate accommodation in Japan can therefore be a bit of a challenge for newly arrived expats.

 Types of accommodation in Japan

 Apartments are common in Japanese cities and are where the majority of expats living in Japan reside.
 Older buildings with small apartments are known as apato.
-The buildings are normally not higher than two storeys and are made of wood or light steel, so the walls tend to be thin.
-Newer buildings with larger apartments are called mansions.
-These usually have more than two storeys and are made of more hardy materials such as concrete.
+The buildings are usually not higher than two storeys and are made of wood or light steel, so the walls tend to be thin.

 Finding accommodation in Japan